-- 4 years' seasoning required from the completion date of credit counseling due to derogatory credit. - Open judgments, garnishments, and all outstanding liens (including tax liens), must be paid off at or prior to closing. - Borrowers with collections and charge-offs of non-mortgage accounts are considered on a case-by-case basis. - A refinance that includes the restructure of the current mortgage loan (as defined in section 3.12.04.01) is ineligible.
+- Open judgments, garnishments, and all outstanding liens (including tax liens), must be paid off at or prior to closing. - Members with collections and charge-offs of non-mortgage accounts are considered on a case-by-case basis. - A refinance that includes the restructure of the current mortgage loan (as defined in section 3.12.04.01) is ineligible. - Assets: - All funds must come from the member's own funds.
+Gifts/grants are ineligible. - Employer assistance programs and trade equity may not be used as a source of assets. - Maximum interested-party contribution: 3%. - Property: - Maximum condominium investor concentration: 30% (for both established and new projects). - Ineligible: - Co-ops. - Manufactured homes. - Modular, panelized, and prefabricated homes. - Geodesic homes. - Group homes. - Log homes. - Properties flipped within 180 days that result in a price increase. - Properties with resale (deed) restrictions.

-Assets:

-- All funds must come from the borrower's own funds.
-Gifts/grants are ineligible. - Employer assistance programs and trade equity may not be used as a source of assets. - Maximum interested-party contribution: 3%.

-Property:

-Maximum condominium investor concentration: 30% (for both established and new projects).

-- Co-ops.

-- Manufactured homes.

-- Modular, panelized, and prefabricated homes.

-- Geodesic homes.
+Member:

-- Group homes.
+- Ineligible:

-- Log homes.
+- Non-occupant co-borrower/co-signer.

-- Properties flipped within 180 days that result in a price increase.

-- Properties with resale (deed) restrictions.

-Borrower:

-- Non-occupant co-borrower/co-signer. - Non-permanent resident aliens.
+- Non-permanent resident aliens.